kammoh/fobos/docs/source/controller_features.rst

 DUT Reset Feature
 =================
-In some cases, the control board may need to reset the DUT due to an error condition or because the interesting part of the victim algorithm has already executed.
+In some cases, the control board may need to reset the DUT because the interesting part of the victim algorithm has already executed.
 This is specifically valuable for ciphers that take a long time to complete.
 In this case, the cipher runs for a configurable number of clock cycles and then is reset without waiting for it to complete.
 This helps reduce acquisition time.
 The number of cycles is counted after di_ready goes to 0.
 Note: When you use this feature, no output is returned from the DUT.
 To set it use the following command and set TIME_TO_RESET to any number other than zero.
 This number is set to zero by default which disables this feature.